AKris0090/3D-Renderer/README.md

 #### Run Main + change String obj to "sphere", "cube", "fox", "gun", "jeep", or "teapot"
 #### You know how it goes
+#### Press "c" to choose between models or select a file (MUST CHOOSE .OBJ FILE, other files will not work)
 #### 2D projection based off of a youtube guide by javidx9, implemented in Java using PApplet
 #### Link to his channel here: https://www.youtube.com/channel/UC-yuWVUplUJZvieEligKBkA